hxckr-org/workshop-miniscript-policy-puzzle--rs/README.md

 This puzzle is designed to test your understanding of Miniscript, and your ability to construct Miniscript policies that match given spending conditions.
 Miniscript is a powerful tool for expressing Bitcoin scripts in a more human-readable and manageable way.

+### Objective
+Design and validate Bitcoin spending conditions using **Miniscript Policy** for specific spending scenarios.

+- **Expected Outcome**: Participants should produce a valid Miniscript that, when compiled, generates the correct Bitcoin script.
+This script must satisfy the provided spending conditions.
+Additionally, participants should generate valid witness to satisfy the spending conditions encoded in the generated script.

+#### Spending Paths
+We present a handful of spending paths in these broad categories:

+0. **Single-sig**:
+    - Requiring exactly one signature from public key.

+1. **Multisig Path**:
+   - Requires `n` signatures from `m` public key multisig setting immediately without delay.

+2. **Timelocked Signature Path**:
+   - Requires `n` signature from `m` public key multisig setting with `p` blocks delay.

 ## Prerequisites

 - Basic knowledge of [Bitcoin scripting](https://learnmeabitcoin.com/technical/script/) and [Miniscript](https://bitcoin.sipa.be/miniscript/).